-South Dakota State Quarters were released on November 6, 2006 as the fortieth coin in the State Quarter series.
+South Dakota State Quarters (Buy on eBay) were released on November 6, 2006 as the fortieth coin in the State Quarter series.
 This was the fifth and final release for the year 2006.
 South Dakota’s original Statehood date was November 2, 1889.

 The reverse design of the South Dakota Quarter features Mount Rushmore.
 The inscriptions include the State name, Statehood date, mintage date, and “E Pluribus Unum.”
 The coin’s reverse was designed and engraved by John Mercanti.